vchuravy/NCCL.jl/README.md

 Status
 ------

-This package is very incomplete, and completely untested.
+This package is under development and thoroughly tested

+For information about NCCL see https://docs.nvidia.com/deeplearning/sdk/nccl-developer-guide/docs/index.html